 How many hours of class are there in a day?

-Students can typically expect to be taking 2 to 3 classes on a daily basis, roughly 15 to 18 hours of class per week.
+Students can typically expect to take 2 to 3 classes daily, roughly 15 to 18 hours of class per week.
 In your first year of SCALE, classes do not typically begin before 9 a.m., and most end between 3 to 4 p.m.

 May a SCALE student take traditional electives?

 Yes, there is flexibility during the SCALE Summer Session and during the second year of SCALE for a student to take traditional electives.
-Southwestern offers the following five concentrations: Civil Litigation & Advocacy, Criminal Law & Advocacy, Entertainment & Media Law, Labor & Employment Law, Public Interest Law, and Technology Law & Entrepreneurship.
-SCALE students who choose to pursue a concentration are able to satisfy the requirements with SCALE core and elective courses as well as traditional electives.
+Southwestern offers the following seven concentrations: Civil Litigation & Advocacy, Criminal Law & Advocacy, Critical Race, Gender and Sexuality Studies, Entertainment & Media Law, Labor & Employment Law, Public Interest Law, and Technology Law & Entrepreneurship.
+SCALE students who choose to pursue a concentration are typically able to satisfy the requirements with SCALE core and elective courses as well as traditional electives.

 Does SCALE require the same number of units as the traditional program?

 Yes, SCALE requires 87 units for graduation, the same number of units as the traditional program.
-SCALE students typically take 10 to 12 units per Period with a 6-unit Summer Session in between their first and second years.
+SCALE students typically take 10 to 12 units per Period with a 6-8 unit Summer Session between their first and second years.

 Does SCALE go by a semester system?